PreciousIbe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Shell Redirections

-0- Hello world- Writes a script that prints "Hello, World", followed by a new line to the standard output
+0-Hello world- Writes a script that prints "Hello, World", followed by a new line to the standard output 1-Confused smiley- Writes a script that displays a confused smiley "(Ôo)'